 A rich variety of Jewish and Christian traditions and identities mutually shaped one another in the centuries-long course of Roman Late Antiquity.
-A no less rich variety of scholarly approaches – from the history of Christian Origins to that of the late empire, from archaeology to Dead Sea Scrolls, from Rabbinics to Patristics – has in recent years converged upon this period, the better to understand its religious and social dynamics.
+A no less rich variety of scholarly approaches – from the history of Christian Origins to that of the late empire, from archaeology to the Dead Sea Scrolls, from Rabbinics to Patristics – has in recent years converged upon this period, the better to understand its religious and social dynamics.
 JJMJS seeks to facilitate and to encourage such scholarly investigations across disciplinary boundaries, and to make the results of cutting-edge research available to a worldwide audience.

-In addition we have an editorial board consisting of 13 distinguished scholars from around the world.
+In addition, we have an editorial board consisting of 13 distinguished scholars from around the world.